Artian-Techs/adonis-breadcrumbs/docs/guide/remove_routes.md

-# Removing Routes from Breadcrumbs
+# Removing routes from Breadcrumbs

 The `remove()` method allows you to exclude specific routes from the breadcrumbs when they have a defined name.
 This is particularly useful when generating breadcrumbs automatically, as it enables precise filtering of breadcrumb items.
 Unlike the `skip()` method, which excludes routes and returns a new array of breadcrumb items, the `remove()` method does not return anything.